 Two samples of pineapple were purchase twice a week directly from vegetable sellers each at Wudil and Yen lemo Markets and transported to laboratory at Kano university of science and Technology in polyethylene bags for plating.
-The methodology used in this research follows the one used by Yahaya et al (2016).
+The methods used in sampling and plating follows the one used by Yahaya et al (2016).